haideralsh/go-fts/README.md

 # A mini, toy, full-text search engine built with go for learning purposes

-Loads XML files and processes them to create an reverse index.
+Loads documents and processes them to create a reverse index.

 Todos: